37th Annual AJHA Convention

 Tour-goers will have the opportunity to explore the town on their own, with a variety of available shops, pubs, and restaurants, including the No Name Saloon and Grill, which features a vaulted brick ceiling and delicious buffalo burgers.
 At 1:30 p.m., there will be a self-guided tour of the Park City Museum, on historic Main Street, which preserves the town's rich history and heritage.

 Two buses will be available to accommodate both those who want to return to Salt Lake City early and those who want to stay and experience the local cuisine.
-The last bus will leave Park City at 7 p.m. and return downtown by 7:30 p.m.
+The first bus will depart Park City at 5:30 p.m. and arrive back at the hotel around 6 p.m.
+The second bus will leave Park City at 8 p.m. and return downtown by 8:30 p.m.